-The TPN10 and SPN10 sampling and measurement systems shall consist of the following elements:
+The TPN10 sampling and measurement systems shall consist of the following elements:

-Total-PN

-A PN sampling probe extracts a sample from homogeneously mixed flow in the sampling tunnel.
+A PN sampling probe extracts a sample in the sampling plane from the sampling tunnel.
 The specifications for the design of the PN sampling probe are described in paragraph 12.2.1.2;

 An appropriate PN sampling nozzle is installed at the tip of the PN sampling probe.
 The specifications for the design of the nozzle are described in paragraph 12.2.1.3;

-A suitable tube (Particle Transfer Tube – PTT) transfers particles from the outlet of the sampling probe to the inlet of the pre-classifier.
+A suitable tube (Particle Transfer Tube – PTT) transfers aerosol from the outlet of the sampling probe to the inlet of the pre-classifier.
 When the pre-classifier is directly mounted to the outlet of the sampling probe, the PTT may be used to transfer the particles from the outlet of the pre-classifier to the inlet of the dilution system.
 The specifications for the design of the PTT are described in paragraph 12.2.1.4;

 A pre-classifier is applied to remove bigger particles.
 The specifications for the pre-classifier are described in paragraph 12.2.2.1;